Hubertus Schmidt on Classical Training

 “Now is the time for the FEI to say, we need a proper examination of this whole question – get researchers in Germany and The Netherlands, and say please check this – is it fair to the horses?
 Is it painful for the horse?
 If they find there are problems, then it is not allowed to ride like this – it is already not allowed to use the spurs too hard, and it is not allowed to use the whip too hard, why is it allowed to take the curb and have them so short and behind the vertical for an hour?
 At the moment everybody talks about these things, but for me it is not 100% clear.
 For me, the horse does not look happy when they ride in this way.”

 “Another thing I don’t understand is that they say ‘okay this is a new way of training, it is the best way of training, we make them supple, we stretch them and we make the horse loose and active – but on the other hand, they take people to court if they show pictures from this sort of riding!
 Hey what’s going on, if this is your program, and you say, this is our way to train, why are people not allowed to show it?
-The pictures in St Georg were from the Dutch championship, it is not as if the photographers wait and wait until there is one bad situation and they take a picture, they work the whole time like that.
+The pictures in St Georg magazine were from the Dutch championship, it is not as if the photographers wait and wait until there is one bad situation and they take a picture, they work the whole time like that.
 It is not only the Dutch, we have riders in Germany who work a bit like that, and I also don’t like it.
-Sjef Janssen says this is the new way to train good Grand Prix horses, that is wrong.”
+Sjef Janssen said this is the new way to train good Grand Prix horses, that is wrong.”

 HubertusHands

-But they win gold medals?
+But they win Gold Medals?

 “That doesn’t matter, we must also think of the horses, we must do it as nice as possible for them too.
 That is very important.
 Okay sometimes we have to be a little bit harder, but at the end, good training is very light and easy going, for rider and the horse.
 It is not fun but it must be light for the horses too.
-What I don’t like about this new method is that they can train the horse at Grand Prix level for four or five years and win gold medals, and yet the work is like fighting every time they work – then I think something is wrong with the training.
+What I don’t like about this new method is that they can train the horse at Grand Prix level for four or five years and win Gold Medals, and yet the work is like fighting every time they work – then I think something is wrong with the training.
 If I train a horse very well, then at the end you have them with very light aids, and you can’t see what I am doing.
 At the end of the training of a good Grand Prix horse, it must look like he does it by himself.
 And we should not just focus on the five minutes in the ring, also the warmup and the training.
 Everything fits together.
 You have to say with the Dutch riders that often in the test it looks good, but that is only five or six minutes, and we have to look at the whole thing together, the warmup, the training, and the test.”

 “But we must have a proper decision – is it bad for the horses, or is it good?”